Wakko's Wish: Plot

 In the town of Acme Falls within the kingdom of Warnerstock, all the people (including the mime) live happily together.
-However, upon the death of their beloved king, Sir William the Good, Warnerstock enters a state of civil war.
-Taking advantage of the situation, the neighboring kingdom of Ticktockia (a parody of Time Inc. at the time of its merger with Warner Communications), led by King Salazar the Pushy (a caricature of Basil Rathbone and wearing a cloak with a clasp that resembles rapper Flavor Flav's clock necklace), takes over Warnerstock, and makes all its people poor and miserable due to overtaxing (also a parody of the formation of Time Warner, now Warner Bros.
-Discovery after WarnerMedia's (the renamed Time Warner) merger with Discovery Inc.).
+However, upon the death of their beloved king, William the Good, Warnerstock enters a state of civil war.
+Taking advantage of the situation, the neighboring kingdom of Ticktockia, led by King Salazar the Pushy, takes over Warnerstock, and makes all its people poor and miserable due to overtaxing.
 Three siblings, Yakko, Wakko, and Dot Warner, are particularly broke, as Dot needs an operation.
-Wakko finds work in another town to pay for it, but Plotz takes his pay – a ha'penny – from him for "taxes".
+Wakko finds work in another town to pay for it, but Taxman Plotz takes his pay – a ha'penny – from him for "taxes".

 Wakko, saddened about Dot's illness and finding no other choice, wishes upon a star.
-A fairy (who calls himself a "Desire Fulfillment Facilitator" or "Pip") falls from the star and explains that Wakko had just chosen the only wishing star in the sky.
-The star itself falls shortly after in the mountains and the fairy tells Wakko that whoever touches the star first gets one wish.
-The following morning, the siblings tell the whole town in singing form about the star in their excitement, and all rush towards the glow in the mountains.
-King Salazar finds out about the star, orders Taxman Plotz and Ralph to stop the Warners from reaching the star alive, and orders his troops, led by the Captain of the Guard (a caricature of Dennis Hopper), to secure it.
+A fairy falls from the star and explains that Wakko had just chosen the only wishing star in the sky.
+The star itself falls shortly after in the mountains and the fairy tells Wakko that whoever touches the star gets one wish.
+The following morning, the siblings tell the whole town about the star in their excitement, and all rush towards the glow in the mountains.
+King Salazar finds out about the star, orders Plotz and Ralph to stop the Warners from reaching the star alive, and orders his troops, led by the Captain of the Guard to secure it.

 Plotz does not stop the Warners from reaching the star at the same time as all the other townsfolk.
-However, the King's army has already built a military base around the star, and a small ice palace to the side of it, and the townspeople (including Plotz) are all captured and locked up so that the King may have his wish.
+However, the King's army has already built a military base around the star, and an ice palace to the side of it, and the townspeople are all captured and locked up so that the King may have his wish.
 The Warners hint that the wishing process is not as simple as the king thinks in a desperate bluff.
-The King captures the Warners and tortures them in outlandish ways, from Mr. Director's terrible singing (Mr. Director being a caricature of Jerry Lewis), then a filthy gas station restroom, and lastly Baloney the Dinosaur (a parody of Barney the Dinosaur).
+The King captures the Warners and tortures them in outlandish ways.
 After being traumatized, the Warners tell the King that any wish, which he makes, may have an ironic twist and demonstrate this to his annoyance.
 He orders the Warners executed, but Dot uses her "cuteness" to save them.
-The Warners escape.